NabilAFK/skateboard/README.md

 * Open your command prompt, go to the location where you want to place the repository, if necessary create a folder with the command "mkdir folder-name".
 * After creating the folder, type the command "cd folder-name-created" to access the folder you created, then type the command "git clone https: // hostname / YOUR-USERNAME / YOUR-REPOSITORY".
-* Acesse a pasta do repositório e clique no arquivo "index.html" para exibir o resultado do código no seu browser and have fun.
+* Access the repository folder and click on the "index.html" file to display the result of the code in your browser and have fun.